 - Reviewers will look closely at your Research Plan.
-They will evaluate whether it is appropriate for and tailored to your experience level and if it allows you to develop the skills and knowledge needed for further career advancement. - Reviewers will also consider whether the research question, design, and methodology are of significant scientific and technical merit. - Make sure you relate the proposed research to your scientific career goals, and you are able to show that you'll achieve your objectives in the time you request.
+They will evaluate whether it is appropriate for and tailored to your experience level and if it allows you to develop the skills and knowledge needed to launch your career or for further career advancement. - Reviewers will also consider whether the research question, design, and methodology are of significant scientific and technical merit. - Make sure you relate the proposed research to your scientific career goals, and you can show that you'll achieve your objectives in the time you request.